Jose Siri Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Jose Siri (.216 on-base percentage in past 10 games, 63 points below season-long percentage), take on starter Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.
+On Sunday, Jose Siri (.222 on-base percentage in past 10 games, 52 points below season-long percentage) and the Tampa Bay Rays play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 4:10 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Padres.

 Jose Siri Game Info & Props vs. the Padres